Frojd/wagtail-geo-widget/README.md

     ]
 ```

-For more examples, look at the examples [example](https://github.com/Frojd/wagtail-geo-widget/blob/develop/example/geopage/models.py#L35).
+For more examples, look at the [example](https://github.com/Frojd/wagtail-geo-widget/blob/develop/example/geopage/models.py#L35).

 ## Settings